maciejtarsa/MLEnd/README.md

 - `telephone_numbers` a folder containing 15 .wav files of sequences of 11 numbers spoken

 # Setup
+The project was run in Google Colab.
+A widget only available in Google Colab was used, but otherwise, the project could be run in any Jupyter Notebook enviornment.<br><br>
-The project requires a download of the dataset.
+Furthermore, the project requires a download of the dataset.
 This can be done locally or in Google Drive.
 Instructions for Google Drive setup.

 ## Google Drive set up
 1. Go to https://drive.google.com/